Frequently Asked Questions

 Your website sounds like you don't want to fight, are you really going to protect my interests?

 Yes.
 We are most definitely going to protect your interests.
 That is our primary aim and the reason you engage us.
-Experience tells us that the best way to protect your interests is to negotiate, however if negotiation does not work in your circumstances we will continue to fight in your corner until we get a resolution that you are content with.
+Experience tells us that the best way to protect your interests is to work collaboratively with your ex-partner and their lawyer through aformal collaboration process, negotiation or mediation.
+If these options don’t work in your circumstances, we will continue to help you until we get a resolution that you are content with, including taking your matter to court if necessary.

 Can't I just agree with my ex about who gets what?
 Do I need to go to court for that?

-No, you do not need to go to Court.
-It is, however, important to ensure that there are formal arrangements in place for your children and for the division of your property, to protect your financial position in the future.
-We believe this is best done by obtaining court orders, but you can negotiate and agree on what the orders should be and then ask a Judge to make those orders, without actually attending Court.
+Yes!
+You can definitely agree with your ex about dividing property and arrangements for your children and no, you do not need to go to Court.
+It is, however, important to ensure that there are formal arrangements in place for your children and for the division of your property, to protect yourself in the future and make sure you are both on the same page.
+We believe this is best done by obtaining court orders, but you can negotiate and agree on what the orders should be, and then ask a Judge to make those orders, without actually attending Court.

 What if I have issues about property and children?